Tinamou: Foods

 Tinamous are opportunistic feeders and eat a wide range of foods, though each species varies in proportional dietary makeup.
 Tinamou genera can be roughly divided into three groups based on the vegetable component of their diets.
 Tinamus, Nothocercus and Crypturellus focus on fleshy fruit.
 Nothura, Nothoprocta and Eudromia, comprising open country birds, eat mainly seeds and other soft vegetative matter.
 High-altitude genera living in harsh environments, such as Tinamotis, will eat most of the plant, not just the succulent parts.

 Most species eat a mixture of plant and animal products, though some are mainly herbivorous and others predominantly insectivorous or carnivorous.
 Diet may also vary seasonally; red-winged tinamous eat mostly animal food in the summer and plant matter in the winter.
-Chicks eat more insects than their parents, probably for their growth needs.
+Chicks eat more insects than their parents, probably to meet their growth needs.

-Consumed plant material includes fruit (either fallen or on the tree), seeds, green shoots, tender leavers, buds, flowers, tender stems, roots, and tubers.
-Much of the animal food consists of insects, including ants, termites, beetles, grasshoppers, hemiptera, and lepidopteran larvae, as well as gastropods, mollusks, worms, and small vertebrates, such as amphibians and reptiles.
+Consumed plant material includes fruit (either fallen or on the tree), seeds, green shoots, tender leaves, buds, flowers, tender stems, roots, and tubers.
+Much of the animal food consists of insects, including ants, termites, beetles, grasshoppers, Hemiptera, and lepidopteran larvae, as well as gastropods, mollusks, worms, and small vertebrates, such as amphibians and reptiles.
 Larger species will eat small mammals.

 Feeding methods

-Food is taken mainly off the ground but also off the vine.
+Food is primarily obtained from the ground, but also from the vine.
 The birds may jump for fruit or, as with the Crypturellus species, jump up to a metre in height for insects.
 The main foraging technique is a slow walk with head down, pecking at the ground and looking up occasionally.
 Small animals are eaten whole, larger ones are beaten against the ground or pecked.
 Bills rather than feet are used to probe leaf litter and sift through soil 2 to 3 cm deep.

 The most frequent diggers are Rhynchotus, Nothura and Nothoprocta species, which are open country birds.
 They have their nostrils positioned at the base of the bills, a feature thought to be an adaptation to their digging.
 As with most birds, they swallow grit to aid their gizzards in digestion.
 Some species follow army ants, eating from the disturbance created.
 Others feed in the company of antbirds, formicariids, and ovenbirds.
 Nothura species, in particular, will follow livestock and eat the ticks that fall off them as well as the insects knocked off bushes as they pass.

 Drinking

 Water is required by most tinamou species, with some needing a good source within their home territory.
 Solitary tinamous can withstand an extended period without water by eating more succulent plants.
-However, species that live in arid or semi-arid climates rarely need any water additional to that ingested with their diet.
+However, species that live in arid or semi-arid climates rarely need any additional water beyond that ingested with their diet.
 When tinamous drink, unlike most other birds, they do so by sucking and swallowing, instead of lifting their heads and letting gravity do the work.